 Okay, let’s get to the good part: how do you know when a lemon is bad?

 Lemons (and citrus fruits in general) can be pretty tricky to diagnose.
-That’s why it is good to first know that generally, fresh whole lemons only last about 1-2 weeks in the pantry.
+That’s why it is good to first know that, generally, fresh lemons only last about 1-2 weeks in the pantry.
 If you leave them on a counter, their shelf life shortens to roughly one week only.
-And, if you keep them inside the fridge, they can last between 3-4 weeks.
+And, if you store lemons inside the fridge, they can last between 3-4 weeks.

 Cut lemons should always be stored inside the fridge and will only last 3-4 days.
 They won’t necessarily grow mold, but they will have dried out significantly after this time, rendering them pretty useless.